Scilla siberica

 Scilla siberica, the Siberian squill or wood squill, is a species of flowering plant in the family Asparagaceae, native to southwestern Russia, the Caucasus, and Turkey.
 Despite its name, it is not native to Siberia.

+Many parts of the plant are poisonous to eat for some animals.

 Description

 Growing to 10–20 cm tall by 5 cm wide, it is a bulbous perennial, with two to four strap-shaped leaves appearing in early spring, at the same time as the nodding, blue, bell-shaped flowers.

 The flowers have six tepals and six stamens, and are arranged singly or in racemes of two or three.
 Petals may be reflexed to the horizontal when sunlight is bright, but are more often cup-shaped.
 The flowers are usually blue, but those of Scilla siberica var. alba are white.
 The stamens of Scilla are separate, unlike those of the related genus Puschkinia, which are fused into a tube.
 The pollen is dark blue.

 After flowering, the flower stems become limp as capsules (pods) mature.
 At maturity, the capsules become purple and split open, releasing small, dark brown seeds.
 When the seeds are mature, the leaves wither and the plant goes dormant until the next spring.